silverjuke/silverjuke/docs/skinning.md

 - DisplayDown, DisplayUp

   Clicks on these buttons will scroll the display lines up or down.
 The  display lines themselves are define by the targets Line00 ..
-Line99 using a <box> tag.
+Line99 using a box-tag.
-  Also note the <scrollbar> target DisplayVScroll.
+  Also note the scrollbar-target DisplayVScroll.

 - EnqueueLast, EnqueueNext, EnqueueNow, Unqueue, UnqueueAll, Prelisten